Terms & Conditions

-These online terms and conditions (“Terms and Conditions”) by and between International Flight Support 2020 ApS, and the Customer (as defined below), together with any and all applicable Order Form(s), Purchases, Exhibits and/or Schedules (each, as defined below collectively as the “Agreement”), constitute a binding agreement between IFS and Customer and set forth the terms and conditions pursuant to which Customer may access and/or use the Services.
+These online Terms & Conditions (“Terms & Conditions”) by and between International Flight Support 2020 ApS (“Supplier”), and the Customer (as defined below), together with any and all applicable Order Forms, Purchases, Exhibits and/or Schedules (defined below collectively as the “Agreement”), constitute a binding agreement between Supplier and Customer and set forth the Terms & Conditions pursuant to which Customer may access and/or use the Services.

-The Supplier may update the Terms and Conditions prior to a written notice of twelve (12) months.
-The Supplier last updated the Terms and Conditions on 16 March 2021.
-A record of the previous version of the Terms and Conditions can be found here.
+The Supplier may update the Terms & Conditions with a written notice of three (3) months.
+The Supplier last updated the Terms & Conditions on 2 July 2025.
+A record of the previous version of the Terms & Conditions can be found here and Service Level Agreement can be found here.

 1. Definitions